icebreakerone/ib1-technical-docs/docs/metadata.md

 A Dataset:
 * is provided as one or more downloadable files, and
-* may be updated periodically.
+* may be updated periodically while maintaining access to previous.

 A Data Service:
 * is an API to query some data which uses parameters to specify a subset of data, including time period,